 This is Penske’s unique data-driven preventive maintenance service that analyzes features and trends unique to your fleet, and it delivers the right preventive maintenance for each truck’s specifications and age.

 When a Penske technician is completing a Dynamic PM, they use speech recognition technology to guide and record specific inspection steps.
-It’s 100 percent paperless, and allows for increased visibility by maintenance supervisors.
+It’s 100% paperless and allows for increased visibility by maintenance supervisors.
 This means technicians can complete a PM specific to the vehicle with a focus on accuracy, safety and quality.

 Penske has a Technician Certification Program and an internal training team that consists of more than 40 associates.
 The team provides training to new hires as well as experienced technicians.

-“One of the groups sole focus is on our Level 3 technicians, which are entry level,” Hasinec said, adding that trainers focus on developing less experienced technicians so they may become more proficient and productive in a shorter period of time with specific hands-on events.
+“One of the group's sole focuses is on our Level 3 technicians, which are entry level,” Hasinec said, adding that trainers focus on developing less experienced technicians so they may become more proficient and productive in a shorter period of time with specific hands-on events.

 Penske also has several pathways to management and will work with technicians that want to advance their careers, which aids in retention.